NedaBashiri/ternary-operator/README.md

-Example of Ternary Operators in Java
+Example of Ternary Operator in Java